-Anthony Scaramucci Says Donald Trump Must Be ‘Quarantined’ From Media To Save The Economy
+Anthony Scaramucci Calls For Trump To Be Placed On ‘Verbal Communication Quarantine’

 — Kenneth P. Vogel (@kenvogel) March 14, 2020

-Scaramucci said Trump must be pulled away from Twitter and television and replaced with people like Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+The former White House staffer said the president must be pulled away from Twitter and television and replaced with people like Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.

 “You have to overcompensate for the mistakes that have been made, but we need to do it immediately,” Scaramucci concluded.